CommE2E/olm/docs/olm.rst

 Feedback
 --------

-Can be sent to mark at matrix.org.
+Can be sent to olm at matrix.org.

 Acknowledgements
 ----------------